 They say working for an umbrella company is the same as any other employment.
-Well, yes and no, it is the same in some aspects, but in others, it can be a little different.
+Well, yes and no, it is the same in some aspects, but it can be a little different in others.
 One aspect of umbrella employment that often is the subject of confusion is holiday pay.
 You are right to think that, as with any job, you have the same holiday entitlement as any other employee in the UK, but the way it is paid out can be quite different.

-This is due to the nature of the typical working arrangement and irregular work periods, typical to an umbrella employee.
+This is due to the nature of the typical working arrangement and irregular work periods, typical for an umbrella employee.

 How much holiday are umbrella employees entitled to?

 The calculation is based on the European Working Time regulations, which state that employees are entitled to 5.6 weeks of holiday in a year or 28 days.
 We arrive at the percentage to calculate annual leave by dividing 5.6 by 46.4 (the remaining week in the year) to get a rounded-up figure of 12.07%.
 This percentage figure comes in handy when we get to negotiating an assignment rate.

 Holiday pay and contract rates

 As opposed to permanent employees, umbrella workers’ holiday pay is taken from the agreed assignment rate, so there is no 12.07% uplift on their pay because it is actually a part of their pay.
 In other words, payment in respect of annual paid leave will generally be made out of your annual paid leave reserve fund, which accrues at the rate of 12.07% of your Total Gross Pay.

 To arrive at your total gross pay, you need to do the following calculation:

 Your Contracted Rate – Umbrella Margin – Employer’s National Insurance – Employee’s National Insurance – Apprenticeship Levy = Total Gross Pay